Palace of Fontainebleau: English garden

+A path leads from the garden through a curtain of trees to the Belle-Eau Fountain or "Fontaine Belle-Eau" ("Spring of beautiful water"), a natural spring which in the 17th century gave its name to the palace and gardens.
+The fountain was rebuilt with an octagonal basin in 1891 and a classical statue of Hera, or the "Naiad of Belle-Eau, was added close by.
+In the 1980s, to bring more contemporary art into the gardens, a group of statues of mythical figures entirely unrelated to the château's history was placed close around the fountain.

-Art and decoration - the School of Fontainebleau
+Art and decoration – the School of Fontainebleau

 During the late French Renaissance, the decoration of the Palace of Fontainebleau engaged some of the finest artists and craftsmen from Italy and France.
 The style of painting and decoration they created became known as the School of Fontainebleau, and covered a period from about 1530 until about 1610.
 It helped form the French version of Northern Mannerism.

 In 1531, the Florentine artist Rosso Fiorentino, having lost most of his possessions at the Sack of Rome in 1527, was invited by Francis I to work on the interior of the palace.
 In 1532 he was joined by another Italian artist, Francesco Primaticcio (from Bologna).
 Rosso died in France in 1540.
-On the advice of Primaticcio, Niccolò dell'Abbate (from Modena) was invited to France in 1552 by François's son Henri II.
+On the advice of Primaticcio, Niccolò dell'Abbate (from Modena) was invited to France in 1552 by François's son Henry II.
 Other notable artists included: